RiverProgramming/Web-Page-Recreation/README.md

-# VaimoApplicationJade
-This is my assessment for Vaimo
+# Recreation of Design Given

 Inside this folder you will find an assets.zip file.
 Please unzip this file and place the contents in the root folder